collective/collective.geo.opensearch/README.rst

 Add a link content type that points to a remote (search) feed or KML.
 You have to choose 'Open Search Map View' manually for this link.

-georss feeds will be converted into a html search result and a kml map layer. kml sources will be passed on 'as is' (the description is passed through htmllaundry) and the name and description of the placemarks displayed as search results.
+georss feeds will be converted into a html search result and a KML map layer.
+KML sources will be passed on 'as is' (the description is passed through htmllaundry) and the name and description of the placemarks displayed as search results.

-The view consits of a simple searchform, the map displaying the georss or kml information and the results of the query
+The view consists of a simple search form, the map displaying the georss or KML information and the results of the query

 2) search multiple sources at once
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~